- Food for All

 Robert Steininger, Assistant Director of Youth Programs: Robert is a graduate of Virginia Tech with a B.S. in Forestry and Wildlife, and he is a certified Elementary Education teacher.
 He has many years experience teaching environmental education to children and teens.
 He has worked closely with Great Valley Nature Center, teaching, leading volunteer groups, conducting public programs and helping with the daily functions of the center.
 Since 2010, he has been working with the Student Conservation Association and is a Philadelphia Community Crew Leader working with teens at Valley Forge National Historical Park in their Natural Resources and Maintenance Divisions.

-Lauren Blood, Food For All Program Coordinator: Lauren was raised on a farm in rural Lehigh County.
-She spent her childhood through young adult life in nature, working in the garden, harvesting, preserving and enjoying the benefits of farm life.
-Additionally, she studied History and English at Temple University, trained as an elementary Waldorf teacher and studied Shiatsu massage and Chinese medicine.
+Lauren Blood, Food For All Program Coordinator: Lauren Blood studied History and English at Temple University, trained as an elementary Waldorf teacher and studied Shiatsu massage and Chinese medicine.
 Currently, she is enrolled at the Nonprofit Center at La Salle University studying Nonprofit Management and Nonprofit Fundraising.
-Her love of cooking and twenty years of culinary experience lead her to a career as a Personal Chef and owning her own business, Fork Cuisine, where she encouraged the use of local, seasonal and organic foods.
-Lauren joined Triskeles in 2011 as Program Coordinator for Food For All, a food access program that builds community and provides fresh, garden produce for local food pantries.
+Lauren has over twenty years of culinary experience, with experience as a Personal Chef and as a small business owner at Fork Cuisine where she encouraged the use of local, seasonal and organic foods.
+Lauren joined Triskeles in 2011 as the Program Coordinator for Food For All, a food access program that builds community and provides fresh garden produce for local food pantries.
 Through her efforts, Triskeles partners with businesses, corporations, nonprofits, faith communities, schools, and civic organizations to install raised garden beds and foster relationships between program partners and local food banks.
-She also serves as cooking/nutrition instructor, developing curriculum for programs that teach skills, empower youth to make healthy food choices and provide culinary job-readiness training.
+She also serves as a cooking/nutrition instructor, developing curriculum for programs that teach and empower youth to make healthy food choices and provide culinary job-readiness training.